Mercateo/component-check/README.md

 }
 ```

-Our `src/reducers.js` should look very similar to.
+Our `src/reducers.js` should look very similar too.
 We initialize our state as an array with two `0`s and act up on incoming `action`s.

 ```javascript
 import { combineReducers } from 'redux';